Plans to introduce an extreme abortion Bill in Malawi, which would have allowed abortion right up to birth, have been put on hold.

 The Chiradzulu West MP, who only recently joined the DPP, apparently responded by telling Malawi Nation that “no one would tell him what to do”, while outlining his intention to introduce the Bill in February.

-Abortion for any reason, on-demand, up to birth
+De facto abortion on-demand, up to birth

 The Termination of Pregnancy Bill outlines that abortion would be available without a time limit on grounds that “the termination of pregnancy is necessary to prevent injury to the physical or mental health of a pregnant woman”.